David Maxwell

 I study geometric analysis, general relativity, and inverse problems in ice flow.
 Drop by my research page for details.

-Spring 2024 Courses
+Fall 2024 Courses

-ES/MATH F194: Applied Engineering Mathematics
+ES/MATH F186: Applied Engineering Mathematics

 Previous Semesters